 I reviewed Austrian Airlines B777 Business Class Review from Bangkok to Vienna.
 Austrian Airlines has brilliant food (best in the skies in Business Class) and a small fleet of 5 Boeing 777 (and 6 Boeing 767), which have recently been retrofitted.
 The new Austrian Business class is trendy with a red-blue-white color scheme and dark grey seat covers.
 It feels more luxurious as compared to the design aboard its Lufthansa Group sister company Swiss.
 If you have a choice, fly Austrian, not Swiss: although Swiss still has the reputation of being Europe’s best airline, it is now outclassed (in almost every aspect) by Austrian airlines.

-Austrian Airlines does not have its own lounge at Bangkok’s impressive Suvarnabhumi Airport, but its Business Class passengers have access to Star Alliance partner Thai Airways’ Royal Silk Business Class lounge which I have reviewed.
+Austrian Airlines does not have its own lounge at Bangkok’s impressive Suvarnabhumi Airport.
+Still, its Business Class passengers have access to Star Alliance partner Thai Airways’ Royal Silk Business Class lounge which I have reviewed.
 From the lounge, it was a 10-minute walk to gate D6, where the Boeing 777-200ER was ready for boarding.
 On this occasion, the flight was operated by Austrian’s second-oldest B777, registration number OP-LPA.

 Business Class Cabin

 The Business Class seats are set up in a staggered configuration, where the foot compartment for each seat is located between and under the seats in front.
 The same layout can be found on Brussels Airlines’ A330, Finnair’s A330/A340, Swiss’ A340/A330, Delta’s B767, and American’s B767.
 The staggered Business Class cabin configuration on Austrian Airways comprises 10 single seats, while the remaining 38 seats come in pairs.
 All seats enjoy good privacy, as none of the rows quite line up, so nobody is directly looking into the seat across the aisle.
-Most seats also have direct aisle access, except for the paired window seats, where the passenger seated along the window will have to climb over his/her neighbor’s legs to get access to the aisle.
+Most seats also have direct aisle access, except for the paired window seats, where the passenger seated along the window will have to climb over his/her neighbor’s legs to access the aisle.

 Business Class Seat Review

-The seat is comfortable when you are sitting upright, but in its lie-flat position, although it’s a 180-degree recline, the seat (and your lower legs) descends into a space carved out for it in the seat in front, below your entertainment screen.
-While somewhat larger as compared to the food compartment in Swiss’ Airbus A330/A340 Business Class, this foot compartment is still quite small, making it hard to switch position during your sleep while not waking up, as your legs will constantly hit the walls.
+The seat is comfortable when you’re sitting upright, but in its lie-flat position, although it’s a 180-degree recline, the seat (and your lower legs) descends into a space carved out for it in the seat in front, below your entertainment screen.
+While somewhat larger than the food compartment in Swiss’ Airbus A330/A340 Business Class, this foot compartment is still quite small, making it hard to switch position during your sleep while not waking up, as your legs will constantly hit the walls.
 In addition, in its lie-flat position, the seat is just 45 cm (17 inch) above the floor, making it feel like you are resting on the ground or in a coffin making it very uncomfortable to get in and out.
 This is one of the most uncomfortable lie-flat seats in the sky, especially when compared to the lie-flat seats installed on Austrian’s competitors such as American Airlines, British Airways, Emirates, Qatar Airways, Etihad and Cathay Pacific.
 But Austrian Airways does provide blankets and very good pillows, which improves the sleeping comfort.

 I suggest to avoid the window seats in row 7 and 8 since the proximity to the galley may be bothersome.